NeurodataWithoutBorders/nwb-overview/docs/source/intro_to_nwb/4_apis.rst

 To learn more about the NWB schema, please see the :nwb-schema-docs:`NWB Schema <>` documentation.

-To learn how to convert your data to NWB, continue to the next section.
+To learn how to convert your data to NWB, See :ref:`conversion_home`.